Ricardo Montalbán: Personal life

 After seeing Georgiana Young in The Story of Alexander Graham Bell (1939), then-18-year-old Montalbán became enamored of the 15-year-old Young – half-sister of actresses Sally Blane, Polly Ann Young, and Loretta Young.
 Montalbán had started his own stage and film career by the time the two met on a blind date; Montalbán proposed that evening, later stating "It took a week to persuade her."
 They married in 1944, and had four children together: Laura, Mark, Anita and Victor.
 After 63 years of marriage, Young died in 2007, at age 83.

-Montalbán was a practicing Catholic, once claiming that his religion was the most important thing in his life.
+Montalbán was a practicing Catholic, once proclaiming that his religion was the most important thing in his life.
 He was a member of the Good Shepherd Parish and the Catholic Motion Picture Guild in Beverly Hills, California.
-In 1998, Pope John Paul II made him a Knight of the Order of St. Gregory the Great (KSG), the highest honor a Roman Catholic lay person can receive from the Church.
+In 1998, Pope John Paul II made him a Knight of the Order of St. Gregory the Great (KSG), the highest honor a Catholic lay person can receive from the church.
 In 1986, in honor of the 100th anniversary of the Statue of Liberty, he recorded a public service announcement celebrating the United States' generosity and hospitality to him as a foreign-born actor.

 His autobiography Reflections: A Life in Two Worlds was published in January 1980 by Doubleday.

-For many years, he followed a strict diet and physical training regimen, giving him an enviable physique.
-After the release of The Wrath of Khan, director Nicholas Meyer was quick to quell any rumors of Montalbán's using prosthetics during filming.
+For many years, Montalbán followed a strict diet and physical training regimen, giving him an enviable physique.
+After the release of The Wrath of Khan, director Nicholas Meyer was quick to quell rumors of Montalbán using prosthetics during filming.

+In 2005, Montalbán was due to receive an honorary doctorate from the University of New Mexico, but due to circumstances was unable to attend the ceremony.
+On May 13, 2023, Montalbán was posthumously awarded an honorary Doctorate of Humane Letters from UNM, which was received by his granddaughter Lydia Martinez.

 Death

 On January 14, 2009, Montalbán died at his home in Los Angeles at the age of 88.
 According to his son-in-law, Gilbert Smith, he died of "complications from advancing age".
 The precise cause of death was revealed to be congestive heart failure.
 He is buried in the Holy Cross Cemetery in Culver City, California.

+In popular culture

-In the film My Dinner with Hervé (2018), Montalbán was played by Andy García.
+Andy García portrays Ricardo Montalbán in the 2018 film My Dinner with Hervé, which is based on the life of Montalbán's Fantasy Island co-star Hervé Villechaize.